mark-torres/python-stuff/automate/notes.md

 **Disabling Logging**

-After you’ve debugged your program, you probably don’t want all these log messages cluttering the screen.
-The `logging.disable()` function disables these so that you don’t have to go into your program and remove all the logging calls by hand.
+After you've debugged your program, you probably don't want all these log messages cluttering the screen.
+The `logging.disable()` function disables these so that you don't have to go into your program and remove all the logging calls by hand.
 You simply pass `logging.disable()` a logging level, and it will suppress all log messages at that level or lower.
 So if you want to disable logging entirely, just add `logging.disable(logging.CRITICAL)` to your program.

 Since `logging.disable()` will disable all messages after it, you will probably want to add it near the `import logging` line of code in your program.
 This way, you can easily find it to comment out or uncomment that call to enable or disable logging messages as needed.